An easy go-to recipe for everyday basic soft bread, using simple pantry ingredients! I remembered…

 Bread Shaping Tip

-While rolling up the dough, along the long edges, ensure that you do not roll up too loosely nor too tightly.
+While rolling up the dough, along the long edges, do not roll up too loosely nor too tightly.
 Simply ensure there is no big empty space while rolling up firmly.

-This can help to minimise huge holes in the slices after being baked.
+This can help to minimise huge holes inside the bread after baking.

 Also ensure that you seal the edges well after rolling, by pinching the “seams” of the dough together.
 This can help prevent the bread from “bursting” in the baking process, so you’ll get a nicely shaped loaf of bread!